 “I’m so amazed with your work because it makes me think about time in a very different way.”@otrohernandezinsta

-A selection of limited edition photographic prints are being made available for purchase exclusively on this website direct from the artist.
+A selection of high quality photographic prints are being made available for purchase exclusively on this website direct from the artist.
 New prints will become available periodically so sign up to the newsletter to get notified before they appear on the public site.

 Alex May is a British artist exploring a wide range of digital technologies, including algorithmic photography, video projection mapping, interactive installations, generative works, robots, performance, and video art.

 He has exhibited internationally including at Tate Modern in London, the Victoria & Albert Museum, Royal Academy of Art, Wellcome Collection, Science Museum, Francis Crick Institute (permanent collection), Eden Project (permanent collection), LABoral in Spain, Ars Electronica in Linz, Bletchley Park, Goldsmiths, One Canada Square in Canary Wharf, the Museum of Contemporary Art in Caracas, Venezuela, the Science Gallery in Dublin, Princeton University, University of Calgary (international visiting artist 2016), Texas A&M University, and the Beall Center for Art + Technology, University of California, Irvine.